muyangren907/flask_tg/readthedocs/basic/signing-in.rst

 Signing In
 ==========

-Before working with Telegram's API, you need to get your own API ID and hash:
+Before working with dxdmgch's API, you need to get your own API ID and hash:

-1. `Login to your Telegram account <https://my.telegram.org/>`_ with the phone number of the developer account to use.
+1. `Login to your dxdmgch account <https://my.mingancihui.org/>`_ with the phone number of the developer account to use.

 2. Click under API Development tools.